-Barakova et al. (2003) analyzed the tenure choice of recent movers between the ages of 21 and 50.
-Reflecting more recent underwriting standards, households are deemed to be wealth constrained if they cannot afford to fund a 10-percent downpayment for their ideal house value and are deemed to be income constrained if 38 percent of their income is not sufficient to meet the costs of a mortgage for 90 percent of the ideal house value.
-Using data from the 1989, 1995, and 1998 SCFs, the researchers were also able to simulate a credit score for each household, using a model estimated on proprietary credit scores from a national consumer credit reporting agency.
-Creditconstrained households are those estimated to have a credit score of 620 or lower.
-The researchers found that income constraints were only marginally important during the period studied while wealth and credit constraints were consistently significant factors in limiting homeownership.
-This study found that wealth constraint was much more important than credit constraint in limiting homeownership.
-In 1989, twice as many recent mover households were predicted to own if the wealth constraint were removed; 60 percent of recent movers were predicted to own in the absence of wealth constraints compared with 30 percent of recent movers predicted by the baseline model where households were allowed to be wealth constrained.
-In comparison, removing the credit constraint increased the baseline homeownership rate by only 2 percentage points; however, over time, the impact of the wealth constraint was found to decline.
-By 1998, removing the wealth constraint was found to increase the homeownership rate among movers by only 19 percentage points compared with 30 percentage points in 1989.
-The 1998 impact of the credit constraint was about the same as it was in 1989; removal of this constraint was associated with an increase of 3 percentage points in the predicted homeownership rate.
+Barakova et al. analyze the tenure choice of recent movers between age 21 and 50.
+Reflecting more recent underwriting standards, households are deemed to be wealth constrained if they could not afford to fund a 10 percent downpayment for their ideal house value and to be income constrained if 38 percent of its income is not sufficient to meet the costs of a mortgage for 90 percent of the ideal home value.
+Using data from the 1989, 1995 and 1998 Surveys of Consumer Finances, they are also able to simulate a credit score for each household using a model estimated on proprietary credit scores from a national consumer credit reporting agency.
+Credit constrained households are those estimated to have a credit score of 620 or lower.
+They find that income constraints were only marginally important over the period studied, while wealth and credit constraints were consistently significant factors in limiting homeownership.
+Interestingly, this study finds that the wealth constraint was much more important than credit constraints in limiting homeownership.
+In 1989, twice as many recent mover households were predicted to own if the wealth constraint were removed -60 percent of recent movers are predicted to own in the absence of wealth constraints compared to 30 percent predicted by the baseline model with wealth constrained.
+In comparison, removing the credit constraint only increased the baseline homeownership rate by 2 percentage points.
+However, over time the impact of the wealth constraint was found to decline.
+By 1998, removing the wealth constraint was found to increase the homeownership rate among movers by only 19 percentage points compared to 30 percentage points in 1989.
+The 1998 impact of the credit constraint was about the same as in 1989 - removal of this constraint was associated with an increase in the predicted homeownership rate of 3 percentage points.2

-In short, the literature has consistently found that wealth constraint is a significant factor in limiting homeownership.
-Recent analysis by Barakova et al. (2003) suggests that wealth constraints may have eased between the late 1980s and the late 1990s, perhaps due to the availability of more generous underwriting from affordable mortgage products.
-At the same time, however, the researchers also found that, despite this improvement, wealth constraints remain the most important financial constraint on homeownership.
+In short, the literature has consistently found that wealth constraints are a significant factor in limiting homeownership.
+Recent analysis by Barakova et al. suggests that wealth constraints may have eased between the late 1980s and the late 1990s, perhaps due to the availability of more generous underwriting from affordable mortgage products.
+But they also found that despite this improvement wealth constraints remain the most important financial constraint on homeownership.